department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/onboarding-schedule-template.md

-# Ondboarding schedule template
+# Onboarding schedule template

 ## Pre onboarding (1 week before)
 - Monday
-    - Send welcome email (this should include the intake questionaire and things they should expect going forward)
+    - Send welcome email (this should include the intake questionnaire and things they should expect going forward)
     - Create a place to store all relavent documents for the team we are supporting
-    - Send invatations for onboarding meetings
+    - Send invitations for onboarding meetings
     - Send list of contact information about the support team
 - Tuesday
     - Setup Slack accounts and invites